joyingsoft/ng-timeago/projects/ng-timeago/README.md

                   [show]="'timeago'"></ng-timeago>
 ```

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli)